We promise this is for you and that we will never sell, rent, or otherwise distribute your name as a part of a list.

 TRIBAL MONITORING PROGRAM

-WestLand employs 32 Native American monitors from seven tribes in Arizona and New Mexico.
+WestLand employs over 20 Native American monitors from seven tribes in Arizona and New Mexico.
 A primary goal of the tribal monitor program is to engage the tribes early in project development to facilitate tribal consultation under state and federal regulations.
 The monitors accompany the archaeological survey crews and serve as eyes and ears for their communities.
 They provide a tribal perspective on the sites/features identified by the archaeologists and note areas of interest that might be overlooked.
 Tribal monitors are supervised by tribal crew chiefs and field directors.
 The monitors produce reports that detail discoveries found during archaeological surveys, then communicate their findings to the elders of each tribe.
 This information is used in assisting tribes

 with Section 106 of the National Historic Preservation Act.